Independence will give us a better future that suits our needs and circumstances.

 Our relationship with the rest of the UK?
 The ties of family and friendship and trade with our neighbours will continue, strengthen and prosper including, under the Scottish Government’s plans, continuing to share the Queen as Head of State.
 We will continue to share a great deal in common – language, the arts, music, tv and radio, our love of sport.
 We will work together on common interests.

 Can we afford the benefits and state pension bill?
 Yes.
 Government figures show that the current bill for benefits, state pension and other tax credits in Scotland, uses 38% of taxes raised in Scotland.
 For the UK as a whole, the bill is slightly larger at 42.3% of UK taxes.
 This means we are better able to afford our welfare system than the UK.

 The EU – will we be members?
-Having been a member for 40 years, Scotland will retain membership of the EU.
-We will negotiate new terms as an independent member, while we remain part of the UK.
+Having been a member for 40 years, Scotland will be welcomed back into the EU.
+We will negotiate new terms as an independent member.
 Our voice will be stronger – we will vote direct on the vital issues – influencing decisions relating to our direct European interests.